TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 8/Job 8.20.md

 ---

-Behold, God will not cast away a perfect man, Neither will he uphold the evil-doers.
+"Behold, God will not cast away a blameless man, neither will he uphold the evildoers.